-- The inappropriate, unintentional discharge of a biohazard, such as urine, fecal matter or other bodily fluid, is a significant health concern that is strictly prohibited on campus.
+The inappropriate, intentional discharge of a biohazard, such as urine, fecal matter or other bodily fluid, is a significant health concern that is strictly prohibited on campus.
 Bodily fluid cleanup must be immediately addressed, as it is a public health issue.

 - Person(s) who intentionally discharge a bodily fluid into or on a surface that was not meant for that purpose, such as a floor or stair, will be referred to the Office of Student Affairs and appropriately fined.

 - Fines for particularly offensive behavior are $100 plus the cost of cleanup.

 The presence of bugs, rodents and other pests is typically related to poor housekeeping practices, such as leaving food out or not disposing of waste.